Entanglement and Classical Simulability in Quantum Extreme Learning Machines: Structure and Design of the Adopted Quantum Extreme Learning Machines

 \subsection{Datasets}

-In this section, we describe the benchmark datasets used to train and evaluate our QELM model: MNIST \cite{mnist}, Fashion-MNIST \cite{fashionmnist} and CIFAR-10 \cite{cifar10}.
-Figure~\ref{fig:Datasets_sample} provides a visual overview of these datasets, with one representative image per class.\\ \begin{itemize} \item MNIST: The MNIST (Modified National Institute of Standards and Technology) dataset is a classical benchmark for handwritten digit classification.
+The datasets considered in this work are not chosen to emphasize the application itself or to compete with state-of-the-art classical methods, but rather to provide controlled and widely used benchmarks on which the dependence of QELM performance on the underlying quantum dynamics can be assessed systematically.
+Accordingly, in this section we describe the benchmark datasets used to train and evaluate our QELM model: MNIST \cite{mnist}, Fashion-MNIST \cite{fashionmnist} and CIFAR-10 \cite{cifar10}.\\ Figure~\ref{fig:Datasets_sample} provides a visual overview of these datasets, with one representative image per class.\\ \begin{itemize} \item MNIST: The MNIST (Modified National Institute of Standards and Technology) dataset is a classical benchmark for handwritten digit classification.
 It contains 70,000 grayscale images of 28×28 pixels, split into 60,000 training and 10,000 test samples.
 Each image represents a digit from 0 to 9. \item Fashion-MNIST: Fashion-MNIST is a drop-in replacement for MNIST, designed to provide a more challenging classification task.
 It consists of 70,000 grayscale images of clothing items, also sized 28×28 pixels, divided into 10 categories such as shirts, shoes, and coats.
 Like MNIST, it provides 60,000 training and 10,000 test images. \item CIFAR-10: CIFAR-10 is a dataset of 60,000 color images (RGB) at 32×32 pixel resolution, distributed equally among 10 classes, including objects such as airplanes, cats, and trucks.
 It is split into 50,000 training and 10,000 test images.
 Due to the diversity and visual complexity of the images, CIFAR-10 serves as a standard benchmark for evaluating image classification algorithms in more realistic settings. \end{itemize}